Message to all our supporters

 A collateral defence obviates the technicalities in Administrative Law, which allowed SANRAL to escape last time, and OUTA will therefore be allowed to bring previous court evidence gathered, past judgments against SANRAL on their unlawful conduct as well as significant other matters which have arisen since it’’ past court challenge, into a fresh case.

-According to Advocate Herselman, OUTA will also be pursuing cost orders against ETC and SANRAL, for any frivolous litigation against its members.
+According to Advocate Herselman, OUTA will also be pursuing cost orders against ETC and SANRAL, for any frivolous litigation against its supporters.
 “These ITC threats are purely an intimidation tactic.
-If ETC are stupid or unfortunate enough to summons a member of OUTA’s, they can expect to pay the price for pursuing a lawsuit they should have known to be weak in legal merit,” said Herselman.
+If ETC are stupid or unfortunate enough to summons a supporter of OUTA’s, they can expect to pay the price for pursuing a lawsuit they should have known to be weak in legal merit,” said Herselman.

 ETC through their COO at the time, Mark Ridgeway, claimed that nonpayers are in “the minority,” whilst announcing plans to list vehicles to add an encumbrance of e-toll debt on vehicles to make it more difficult to sell the vehicle. “